qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 Pretty close to the chamber temperature reality huh?
 A little bit high due to its own heat, and also being affected by the stepper motor's heat in the print head.

-What if I told you we've got a useful trick up our sleeves?
+Estimating a little high isn't great, as it means that the chamber temperatures can drop below the target before the heater unit kicks in to warm the chamber up again.
+If anything, it would be better to be a little low, rather than a little high.

+So what can we do to fix this?
+Well, it just so happens that we've got a useful Klipper trick up our sleeves, and we can make use of that janky stock thermal probe to do it!

 ## Let's practise some Klipper wizardry!

+Here's where we put that grossly underestimating stock probe to some good use to achieve something good!

 **WARNING:** Hold onto your hats.
 The following section is going to dive into Klipper configs and can be tough to get through for the uninitiated, but I promise it'll be worth it!

 Klipper has a handy mechanism called [combined temperature sensors](https://www.klipper3d.org/Config_Reference.html?h=combination#combined-temperature-sensor).

-These esoteric commands allow us to construct a virtual sensor which combines multiple sensors together into a single value, and then pretends to be a real sensor that we can do stuff with!
+This esoteric command allow us to construct a virtual sensor which combines multiple sensors together into a single value, and then pretends to be a real sensor that we can do stuff with!

 Within the stock Qidi `printer.cfg` file, we find this definition for the chamber heater: